fadden/CiderPress2/FileConv/Gfx/DoubleHiRes-notes.md

 The screen layout and color generation is described in great detail in Apple //e technote #3.

-Summary: pixel data is byte-interleaved between main and auxilliary 8K pages.
+Summary: pixel data is byte-interleaved between main and auxiliary 8K pages.
 Seven pixels of each byte contribute to the image; the high bit of each byte is ignored.
 The screen can be regarded as 560x192 in black & white, or 140x192 with 16 colors per pixel.